onap/integration-devtool/docs/source/features/configure_execution.rst

 The first mechanism refers to the process to replace default configuration values in the settings configuration file.
 This file needs to be placed into the *./etc* folder and named *settings.yaml*.
-It must contain the key/pair configuration values that will be overriden.
+It must contain the key/pair configuration values that will be overridden.

 .. note::